vijay-shankaranand/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add task and specifies details of task with the event to be added in.
+1. User requests to add a task and specifies the details of the task with the event to be added in.

 2. JobFestGo adds the task to the event specified.

-3. JobFestGo shows updated list of tasks.
+3. JobFestGo shows updated list of tasks for the event.

     Use case ends.